Configure an OpenID/OAuth application from the Azure AD app gallery

 In the search box, type the application name.
 Select the desired application from the result panel, and sign up to the application.

-When you select the sign-up link, you're redirected to the Azure Active Directory (Azure AD) page for sign-in credentials.
+You're redirected to the Application Login page or Azure Active Directory (Azure AD) page for sign-in credentials.

 After successful authentication, you accept the consent from the consent page.
 After that, the application home page appears.